juice-shop/multi-juicer/readme.md

 - have a WrongSecrets instance integrated for each player
 - A working admin interface which can restart both or delete both (by deleting the full namespace)
 - Do not support any progress watchdog as you will have access to it, we therefore disabled it.
+- It can cleanup old & unused namespaces automatically.

 ## Special thanks
 Special thanks to [@madhuakula](https://github.com/madhuakula), [@bendehaan](https://github.com/bendehaan) , and [@mikewoudenberg](https://github.com/mikewoudenberg) for making this port a reality!